simsustech/vitrify/packages/vitrify/README.md

 # Vitrify

-> Pre-configured Vite CLI for your framework
+> Vite as your Full Stack development tool

 - Use a simple configuration file to configure and integrate required Vite plugins into your project.
-- Client-Side Rendering (CSR), Server-Side Rendering (SSR) and Fastify server build and development modes.
+- Client-Side Rendering (CSR), Server-Side Rendering (SSR), Static Site Generation (SSG) and Fastify server build and development modes.
+- Run both your frontend- and backend code through Vite at development and build time.

 ## Features